adonisjs/v5_to_v6_upgrade_guide/content/docs/migration/next_steps.md

 ## ( Optional ) Migrate to the new Adonis 6 routing system

 ( Optional ) Migrate to the new Adonis 6 routing system.
 Remove all string-based routes and use [real controller imports](https://docs.adonisjs.com/guides/controllers#lazy-loading-controllers).

-## ( Optional ) Migrate from Webpack Encore to Vite

-Vite is now the recommended way to build your frontend assets.
-See the [migration guide](../other/vite_migration.md) to migrate from Webpack Encore to Vite.

 ## Update the `start/kernel.ts` file